viccon/sturdyc/README.md

 	}
 ```

-This tell's the cache that the record is no longer available at the underlying data source.
+This tells the cache that the record is no longer available at the underlying data source.
 Therefore, if this record is being fetched as a background refresh, the cache will quickly see
 if it has a record for this key, and subsequently delete it.